 - 1. Make a small incision ensuring there is good access to the magnet. - 2.
 Cut through any fibrous growth around the implant and expose the magnet. - 3.
 Using an elevator or similar instrument, carefully lift the lip of the silicone elastomer recess and remove the magnet.
 If a retaining suture runs across the magnet, move the suture out of the way.

-The surgical technique then differs according to whether the patient requires a single MRI examination or multiple examinations over a period of time.
+The surgical technique then differs according to whether the patient requires a single MRI examination or multiple examinations.